-The UMA Program is a wrap fee program sponsored by, and administered through, Stephens that offers clients the ability to integrate investment products into a single advisory account.
-The program allows clients to construct a portfolio with allocations to various strategy "sleeves," which consist of any of the following investment products ("Products"): (i) mutual funds; (ii) exchange traded funds ("ETFs"); and (iii) securities selected in Model Portfolios by one or more Sub-Advisors.
+The UMA Program is a wrap fee program sponsored by Stephens that offers clients the ability to integrate investment products into a single advisory account.
+The program allows clients to construct a portfolio with allocations to various strategies ("Sleeves"), which consist of any of the following investment products ("Products"): (i) mutual funds; (ii) ETFs; and (iii) securities selected in Model Portfolios by one or more Sub-Advisors.
 Where the client chooses to engage one or more Sub-Advisors, the FC will assist in selecting the particular Sub-Advisors to manage or assist Stephens in managing the client's assets based upon the client's investment objective as described below.